raptor-ml/raptor/CONTRIBUTING.md

 $ git clone git@github.com:<user>/raptor.git
 ```

-2. Run the command `make -C hack/dev new-local-cluster` to create a new local cluster with Raptor installed.
+2. Run the command `make -C hack/dev new-local-cluster` to create a new local cluster with RaptorML installed.

 ## What to do before submitting a pull request